S-unya/zero-context/src/pages/blog/TriangleOfForces-part2.md

 ![CardContent](/static/assets/TOF/card-content.png)

 Ignoring the fine details, this includes the specifics of the layout and spacing and the bottom border on each content card, along with placeholder fonts...

+## Making cards reusable by understanding their boundaries

+### The school of hard knocks

-We are happily implementing this in the lists when we get get the rest of the designs for the card:
+We are happily implementing these cards in the lists when we get get the rest of the designs for the card:

 ![CardContent](/static/assets/TOF/card-content-variants.png)